 But at the same time, I also really liked the low key music he comes up with like “Closing Credits” which is a piece of music that’s actually great to fall asleep to.
-I kept thinking it was one of the singers from Clannad who did the backing vocals on this soundtrack, but it turns that it was actually Maggie Boyle and her voice is nothing short of heavenly.
-Horner is great at finding the humanity in the characters that inhabit an action movie, and his music can be both thrilling and highly emotional at the same time.
-Not all film composers can pull off that feat.
+I kept thinking it was one of the singers from Clannad who did the backing vocals on that track, but it was actually Maggie Boyle whose voice is nothing short of heavenly.
+Horner is great at finding the humanity in the characters inhabiting an action movie, and his music can be both thrilling and highly emotional all at the same time.
+Not many film composers can pull off such a feat.

 One interesting thing about this particular La La Land Records release is that it doesn’t contain the original commercial release of the soundtrack.
-Other releases of theirs have the original commercial releases of the soundtracks on the second disc as a kind of bonus for those who liked the original version as it is.
+Other releases of theirs have had them on a second disc as a kind of bonus for those who liked the original version as it is.
 But in the end, I guess they decided not to include it because everything from the original release is on these two discs anyway.
 I do need to point out, however, that there are two different versions of “Closing Credits” on this expanded version; one is listed as the film version and the other is listed as the album version, and the difference between the two is that the film version is in English and the other one is not.
-Regardless of which one you find yourself liking more, it is great to have both versions here.
+Regardless of which version you find yourself liking more, it is great to have both of them here.

 But like many La La Land Records releases, it does come with a booklet detailing the making of the soundtrack and the movie itself.
 The booklet is entitled “The Pluck of the Irish,” and was written by Jim Lochner who is the managing editor of FSM Online and the owner of the website FilmScoreClickTrack.com.
 Now I have reviewed several La La Land Records releases before, but the booklet for Patriot Games is one of the best they have ever put together as Lochner covers just about every single detail about the movie more than ever before.